Bay Head station: 1946 trestle fire

 On the morning of December 1, 1946, a fire destroyed the Pennsylvania Railroad's trestle across Barnegat Bay in Seaside Park.
 The 300 ft section of the wooden structure caught fire, requiring firefighters from Seaside Park and Ocean Gate to spend over six hours dousing the inferno.
 As a result of the response, the fire damage was limited to the center part of the span, interrupting rail service between Bay Head and Toms River.
 At Toms River, buses would take passengers to Long Branch.
 The damage in total ruined all the pilings and railroad ties in the original 300 ft section and warped much of the rails on the trestle.

-Service to Bay Head after the fire became bus only for Pennsylvania Railroad customers from Camden as trains 994, 995, 998 and 999 only operated to station at Pemberton.
+Service to Bay Head after the fire became bus only for Pennsylvania Railroad customers from Camden as trains 994, 995, 998 and 999 only operated to the station at Pemberton.
 From there, a bus would take the passengers to Bay Head.
 Passenger service would continue to Barnegat Pier from Toms River until December 14, 1948, at which point all the tracks between Toms River and Bay Head were abandoned.